Akko Israel is an ancient-modern port city in the north of Israel.

 The entrance to the Crusade Capital of Akko is still defended by a huge fortress built by the Hospitaliers Order.

-It all looks like the Hospitaliers Knights just left the place and will be back in a minute!
+All the Crusader ruins are remarkably well-preserved.
+So much so that it looks like the Hospitaliers Knights just left the place and will be back in a minute!

 Discovered just over twenty years ago, the secret Templars Tunnel running 1,150 feet (350 meters) leads from Akko to the Templar Fortress.